thephez/readme-dash-core/v0.14.1/Core Reference/Transactions/Special Transactions.md

 *Added in protocol version 70213 of Dash Core as described by DIP3*

-The Masternode Provider Update Service (ProUpServTx) special transaction is used to update the IP Address and port of a masternode.
-If a non-zero operatorReward was set in the initial ProRegTx, the operator may also set the scriptOperatorPayout field in the ProUpServTx.
+The <<glossary:masternode>> Provider Update Service (ProUpServTx) special transaction is used to update the IP Address and port of a masternode.
+If a non-zero operatorReward was set in the initial [ProRegTx](#section-proregtx), the operator may also set the scriptOperatorPayout field in the ProUpServTx.

 A ProUpServTx is only valid for masternodes in the registered masternodes subset.
 When processed, it updates the metadata of the masternode entry and revives the masternode if it was previously marked as PoSe-banned.

-A ProUpServTx is created and sent using the `protx update_service` RPC.
+A ProUpServTx is created and sent using the [`protx update_service` RPC](core-api-ref-remote-procedure-calls-evo#section-protx-update-service).

 The special transaction type used for ProUpServTx Transactions is 2 and the extra payload consists of the following data: